tcler/make-windows-vm/README.md

 ## Why?
  There are some automated tests related to windows OS in our work.
 So we need to find ways to automate the installation and configuration of the windows OS, that's it.

- Actually this project is a reconstruction of https://github.com/richm/auto-win-vm-ad and aims to provide a more user-friendly user interface.
+ Actually this project is a reconstruction of https://github.com/richm/auto-win-vm-ad and aims to provide a more clear user interface.

 ## steps:
  - Download a windows ISO file